noradno/noradstats/README.md

 processing than loading all data into memory.

 In this example we find the topten ODA donors (bilateral donors or multilateral donors) in the most recent year.
+This is much faster than in the example above where we started by importing all the 5 million rows.

 ``` r
 df_proxy_crs <- access_international_crs()